pyOpenSci/python-package-guide/package-structure-code/index.md

 Good meets the requirements, but going beyond the minimum can make package maintenance easier.

-# TODO maybe add a few links to really good guides on python package.
+# TODO add a few links to really good guides on python package.

 Before you submit your package for review, you may want to check out the basic editor checks that we look for before a review can begin.
 These are bare-minimum